Perry Mattfeld

 Perry Mattfeld is an American actress and producer.
-She is known for her portrayal of a blind woman in The CW crime drama In the Dark, as well for her role in the sports comedy Chad Powers.
+She is known for her portrayal of a blind woman in The CW crime drama In the Dark, as well for her role in the Hulu sports comedy Chad Powers.
 In her early career, she played small roles as Mel in Shameless and FrankenGirl in Wizards of Waverly Place.

 Early life

 Mattfeld grew up in Long Beach, California.
 Her mother is of Mexican descent.
 Her grandparents and great-grandparents were entertainers.
 She participated in ballet from the age of five, studying dancing for the following nine years under the guidance of Debbie Allen.
 By the age of 12, she was a full-fledged employee of Mattel when she played Kirsten Larson and Kit Kittredge as part of Mattel's American Girl Dolls musical theater troupe.

 She graduated from Long Beach Poly High School and attended college at the University of Southern California School of Dramatic Arts, where she earned a Bachelor of Fine Arts in acting in 2016.
 She participated in cheerleading at both schools.